Skip to main content

 This article does not attempt to provide a thorough overview of Embedded Python or programming with InterSystems IRIS.
 Use the sources listed at the end of this document to continue your exploration.

-Use a Python Library from ObjectScript
+Use a Python Package from ObjectScript

 Using Embedded Python gives ObjectScript developers an easy way to use any of the numerous available Python libraries (commonly known as packages), right from InterSystems IRIS, eliminating the need to develop custom libraries to duplicate existing functionality.
 InterSystems IRIS looks in the <installdir>/mgr/python directory for installed Python packages